Nujanauss/Nujanauss.github.io/alexplatt/01_translation.markdown

 <div class="testimonial">
 <a class="tab" href="https://www.plantura.garden/">Laurence Orgeret</a>
 <blockquote>
-Making text about complex subjects a pleasure to read is an art, and requires tremendous skill in multiple disciplines.
-Alex is a master at effective communication, and always a pleasure to work with.
-Highly recommended.
+I really enjoy working with Alex.
+He has an eloquent style and I know I can count on his expertise for a wide range of topics.
+He consistently produces work of a high standard regardless of the topic at hand.
+  Furthermore, his friendly manner makes him a pleasure to work with.
 </blockquote>
 </div>